 Start your holiday menu planning in early December

 Well, November has come and gone.
 It’s time to get the kitchen organized and start the Christmas holiday menu planning.
 Ah, all the great food.
-And all of the time it takes to make it.
+And all the time it takes to make it.
 It is so much easier if we start in early December and get “ahead of the game”, which, come on, gives us incredible peace of mind.
 Everyone wants to enjoy a stress-free holiday season.
-So, no matter how you celebrate, lowering our stress and enjoying awesome food is key.
-And, we have to be intentional about how we want our holiday plans to work.
+So, no matter how you celebrate, lowering your stress and enjoying awesome food is key.
+And we must be intentional about how we want our holiday plans to work.